The Breed Report ·Siberian Husky ·2026

 1What is Husky zinc deficiency?

-Zinc-responsive dermatosis is a genetic condition where Huskies can't properly absorb zinc from food, even with a balanced diet.
-It causes crusty, scaly lesions around the nose, eyes, mouth, and paw pads.
-Treatment is lifelong zinc supplementation ($100-$500/year) plus regular vet monitoring ($400-$1,500/year).
-Some severe cases require IV zinc infusions at $200-$500 per session.
-Many pet insurers classify this as a 'nutritional' condition and deny coverage.
+Zinc-responsive dermatosis is genetic-Huskies can't absorb zinc from food.
+It causes crusty lesions on nose, eyes, mouth, and paws.
+Treatment: lifelong zinc supplementation ($100-$500/year) plus vet monitoring ($400-$1,500/year).
+Severe cases may need IV infusions ($200-$500 per session).
+Many insurers classify it as 'nutritional' and deny coverage.

 2What is the average lifespan of a Siberian Husky?

-The average Siberian Husky lifespan is 12-15 years.
-They're generally hardy dogs, but hereditary eye diseases can appear as early as age 2, and zinc deficiency is often lifelong.
-Hip dysplasia and hypothyroidism typically develop in middle age.
-Budget for 12-15 years of potential chronic condition management — healthy Huskies cost $600-$1,500/year in routine care, but chronic conditions can push costs to $3,000-$6,000/year.
+12-15 years.
+Hereditary eye diseases can appear by age 2; zinc deficiency is lifelong.
+Hip dysplasia and hypothyroidism develop in middle age.
+Budget $600-$1,500/year for routine care in healthy dogs, but chronic conditions push costs to $3,000-$6,000/year.

 3Do Siberian Huskies have eye problems?

-Yes — Huskies are one of the most eye-disease-prone breeds.
-Three hereditary conditions are common: cataracts (10%, can appear by age 2, surgery $2,000-$4,000/eye), corneal dystrophy (8%, progressive, no cure), and progressive retinal atrophy/PRA (5%, leads to blindness).
-The Canine Eye Registration Foundation (CERF) recommends annual eye exams for all Huskies.
-A single eye diagnosis can trigger insurers to exclude all future eye-related claims.
+Yes.
+Three hereditary conditions are common: cataracts (10%, appear by age 2, surgery $2,000-$4,000/eye), corneal dystrophy (8%, no cure), and progressive retinal atrophy (5%, leads to blindness).
+CERF recommends annual eye exams.
+One diagnosis can trigger insurers to exclude all future eye claims.

 4How much does Husky cataract surgery cost?